 Operating Cash Flow & Dividends Paid Out

 Bursa Malaysia Bhd is growing its cash flow steadily as well year on year.
-This is in tandem with its stable revenue growth too.
+The one-off spike in operating cash flow in its bumper 2020 results is in tandem with its revenue growth too.

-The fiscal year 2019 numbers are down a bit against the fiscal year 2018 due to softer market sentiments.
-The market goes up and down in cycles, hence Bursa Malaysia’s performance hinges heavily on it.
-But, being the only stock exchange operator means there is no worry that its business moat will face disruptions.
-In fact, Bursa Malaysia has been receptive in adopting science and technology.
-It’s latest app Bursa Anywhere has been well-received.
+The local market sentiments go up and down in cycles, hence Bursa Malaysia’s performance hinges heavily on it.
+FY 2020 is a good year that saw a significant increase in market trading activities.
+Being the only Malaysian stock exchange operator means there is no worry that its business moat will face disruptions.
+In fact, Bursa Malaysia has been receptive to adopting science and technology.
+Its latest app Bursa Anywhere has been well-received.
 It enables retail investors to check their shares within their Central Depository System holdings.

 However, if compared against its peer in Singapore, SGX Limited, Bursa Malaysia may not be the best.
 But in a good way, that means there is plenty of growth still for Bursa Malaysia.
 It is a steadily growing cash cow company.
 Hopefully, the dividend payout would increase in tandem. given that it has a 75% dividend payout policy.

 Stock exchanges companies may be a monopoly within their operating countries.
 But in reality, they compete with other exchanges from other countries.
 This is to attract public listing of companies around the world.
 One great example is how SGX is preferential for REITs listings.
 This is due to its single-tier tax structure.
 Meaning, REITs listed in Singapore pay out full distributions as it is.
 While in Malaysia, there is a 10% withholding tax on gross distributions of Malaysian REITs.